I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_acquirekeyedmutex.md

 If *<b>pTimeout</b> = 0, <a href="..\d3dkmthk\nf-d3dkmthk-d3dkmtacquirekeyedmutex.md">D3DKMTAcquireKeyedMutex</a> returns without waiting.
 If the caller supplies a <b>NULL</b> pointer, <b>D3DKMTAcquireKeyedMutex</b> waits indefinitely until the mutex object is set to the signaled state.

+`FenceValue`

+[out] A 64-bit value that specifies the current fence value of the GPU synchronization object.

 ## Requirements
 | &nbsp; | &nbsp; |